On the red carpet last night for the closing party of Internet Week, Facebook’s IPO today was the hot topic.

 The purpose of the gatherings is to create opportunities and connections, said Moses, in town for the television network upfront presentations with advertisers to book advance commitments for the season.

-Mattison, who ran the apparel business at Wal-Mart Stores Inc. (WMT), manages Prometheus Global Media, which owns the magazines Billboard, the Hollywood Reporter, Back Stage and Ad Week.
+Mattison, who ran the apparel business at Wal-Mart Stores Inc. (WMT:US), manages Prometheus Global Media, which owns the magazines Billboard, the Hollywood Reporter, Back Stage and Ad Week.
 White has led Cosmopolitan since 1998.

 “Cosmopolitan has enough content to be a four-year college,” Mattison told White, citing the legacy of the magazine that under Helen Gurley Brown advocated for sexual and career freedom.